 If we decide to move forward, we'll begin meeting regularly.
 The early sessions involve getting to know you—your history, your patterns, what brings you to this work now.
 From there, the therapy unfolds organically.

-To schedule a consultation:
+To schedule a consultation click below or:

 Call: (310) 774-0517